-- 1. Expand Educational Offerings, Increase Program Completion: Capitol Technology University is an institution that offers career-relevant curricula with quality learning outcomes.
-The strategy includes continuing to expand educational offerings, increasing program completion, and raising learner qualifications and outcomes. - 2.
-Increase Enrollment and Institutional Awareness: Capitol will accelerate its goal pursuit to become more globally renowned and locally active through student, faculty and staff activities.
+1. Expand Educational Offerings, Increase Program Completion: Capitol Technology University is an institution that offers career-relevant curricula with quality learning outcomes.
+The strategy includes continuing to expand educational offerings, increasing program completion, and raising learner qualifications and outcomes.

+- 2. Increase Enrollment and Institutional Awareness: Capitol will accelerate its goal pursuit to become more globally renowned and locally active through student, faculty and staff activities.
 Enrollment will grow to 650 undergraduates, 350 masters' students and 450 doctoral candidates. - 3.
 Improve the Utilization of University Resources and Institutional Effectiveness While Expanding Revenue: Capitol will likely continue to be 80% financially dependent on student tuition and fees.
 We plan to enhance our resources by expanding the range and amount of funding from other streams and aligning costs with strategic initiatives. - 4.
 Increase the Number and Scope of Partnerships: Capitol's service to our constituents and sources of financial viability both depend upon participation with continuing and new partner corporations, agencies, and schools.

-The proposed M.Phil. in Aeronautical Accident Investigation program supports all the University's four strategic goals.
-The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Science, B.S. in Computer Technology, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Technology, B.S. in Electrical Engineering, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Mechatronics, B.S. in Management of Cyber and Information Technology, B.S. in Technology and Business Management, B.S. in Unmanned and Autonomous Systems, and B.S. in Web Development.
+The proposed M.Res. in Artificial intelligence program supports all the University's four strategic goals.
+The proposed degree builds upon the existing areas of degrees at the undergraduate level: B.S. in Astronautical Engineering, B.S. in Aviation Professional Pilot, B.S. in Computer Engineering, B.S. in Computer Technology, B.S. in Computer Science, B.S. in Construction Information Technology and Cybersecurity, B.S. in Construction Management and Critical Infrastructure, B.S. in Construction Safety B.S. in Cyber Analytics, B.S. in Cybersecurity, B.S. in Data Science, B.S. in Electrical Engineering, B.S. in Electrical Forensic-Cyber Technology, B.S. in Technology, B.S. in Facilities Management and Critical Infrastructure, B.S. in Information Technology, B.S. in Mechatronics and Robotics Cyber Technology, B.S. in Software Engineering, and B.S. in Technology and Business Management, B.S in Unmanned and Autonomous Systems, and B.S. in Web Development.

-The proposed degree also supports the existing areas of degrees of graduate study, including the Master of Business Administration (M.B.A.), M.S. in Aviation, M.S. in Aviation Cybersecurity, M.S. in Computer Science, M.S. in Construction Cybersecurity, M.S. in Construction Safety, M.S. in Critical Infrastructure, M.S. in Cyber Analytics, M.S. in Cybersecurity, M.S. in Information Systems Management, , M.S. in Internet Cyber, M.S. in Unmanned and Autonomous Systems Policy and Risk Management, Technical Master of Business Administration (T.M.B.A.) in Business Analytics and Data Science, and T.M.B.A. in Cybersecurity, Doctor of Science (D.Sc.) in Cybersecurity.
+The proposed degree also supports the existing areas of degrees of graduate study, including the Master of Business Administration (M.B.A.), Master of Science (M.S.) in Astronautical Engineering, M.S. in Aviation, M.S. in Aviation Cybersecurity, M.S. in Computer Science, M.S. in Construction Cybersecurity, M.S. in Construction Safety, M.S. in Critical Infrastructure, M.S. in Cyber Analytics, M.S. in Cybersecurity, M.S. in Information Systems Management, M.S. in Cyber Technology, M.S. in Internet Engineering, M.S. in Unmanned and Autonomous Systems Policy and Risk Management, Technical Master of Business Administration (T.M.B.A.) in Business Analytics and Data Science, and T.M.B.A. in Cybersecurity, Doctor of Science (D.Sc.) in Cybersecurity.

-The University's programs have been preparing professionals for the rapid advances in STEM and aviation, intense global competition, and increasingly sophisticated technological environments for decades.
-The M.Phil. in Aeronautical Accident Investigation follows that tradition and the links with Astronautical Engineering sectors both local and nationally.
+The University's programs have been preparing professionals for the rapid advances in cybersecurity, intense global competition, and increasingly sophisticated technological environments for decades.
+The M.Res. in Artificial Intelligence follows that tradition and the links with Artificial Intelligence sectors both local and nationally.

-The proposed M.Phil. in Aeronautical Accident Investigation is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
-Funding to support the M.Phil. in Aeronautical Accident Investigation is already available within the existing budget.
+The proposed M.Res. in Artificial intelligence is fully supported by the University's Vision 2025 and Strategic Plan 2017-2025.
+Funding to support the M.Res. in Artificial intelligence is already available within the existing budget.